 Just a reminder that a SIP in Bitcoin or Systematic Investment Plan in Bitcoin means that you will invest a fixed amount in Bitcoin or other cryptos each month.
 This way, it averages out your purchase price and protects you from catching the prices high if you invest in one go via lumpsum in Bitcoin.

 To be fair, no one knows how long this phenomenon of cryptocurrencies will go on.
 Or whether it will actually live up to its claimed potential.
 At least I don’t know.
 But assuming you want to take a shot at it, then I think Rupee cost averaging for the medium-to-long term, by investing small amounts regularly via monthly SIP or weekly SIP might be a better option than trying to be a perfect market timer.
+That is when you are willing to hold Bitcoin for the long term, something like holding Bitcoin for 10 or more years.

 The future value of your SIP investment in Bitcoin will depend on how Bitcoin prices move over time.
 But remember that till now, the journey has been pretty volatile and scary.